 Joining a Greek fraternity or sorority at Nebraska Wesleyan University opens you to new friendships, leadership and service opportunities, academic success and a richer college experience.
+As a whole, Nebraska Wesleyan's Greek members earn higher GPAs, are more involved on campus and within the Lincoln community, and hold leadership positions in various campus organizations.
 Each fraternity and sorority sets their own minimum grade point average to be eligible for membership.

-Each fall, the Interfraternity Council hosts tours of every fraternity chapter house.
-Chapters also host their own recruitment events throughout the year.
+Each fall, the Interfraternity Council hosts informational events, and each chapter hosts recruitment events.
 All recruitment events and chapter facilities are alcohol free.

 Questions?
 Contact: nwuifcrecruitment [at] gmail.com.

 - Fraternity Recruitment events will be held August 20- 28, 2020.

 - An information session will be held on Wednesday, August 20th at 8 pm.

 - Request more information by completing this form.